February 12, 2026 • 12 min read

-App to Clean Photos on iPhone: Free First, Then Faster
+App to Clean Photos on iPhone (Use This 2-Step Workflow)

-Looking for an app to clean photos on iPhone?
-Start with Apple Photos for free duplicate and screenshot cleanup, then add PicSwipe for faster private review.
+Need an app to clean photos on iPhone?
+Use Apple Photos for free duplicate and screenshot cleanup, then PicSwipe for private similar-photo review.

 If you are here because storage is already critical, start with this checklist first: iPhone storage full but nothing to delete.